A Fish Story: Technology in Aquaculture Feeds People And Protects the Environment

 My company, AquaRech, now provides this tool.
 Our app helps farmers buy inputs and sell fish.
 In between, it allows them to track water temperatures, feed-conversion ratios, and daily growth.

 The results are impressive.
-Farmers who use the app lower their production costs by 35 percent and raise their yields by 60 percent.
-Because of this, they put more money in their pockets.
+Farmers who use the app lower their production costs by 35 percent and raise their yields by 60 pour cent. À cause de ce, they put more money in their pockets.

 This has so many benefits.
 It gives them a better living.
 It helps women resist the lure of the “sex for fish” trade.
 And it provides an excellent example of sustainable food production, as fish farmers use technology to do more with less.
 Our app also supports environmentally sustainable fish production by enabling smallholder fish farmers access to high quality floating fish feed and precision feeding technology that reduces pollution to lakes and rivers and greenhouse-gas emissions.

 The opportunity is tremendous.
-In Kenya, the deficit of fish is more than 450,000 tons per year.
-Today, only 35,000 tons come from local aquaculture, and we import 50,000 tons of tilapia from China.
+Au Kenya, the deficit of fish is more than 450,000 tonnes par an.
+Aujourd'hui, seulement 35,000 tons come from local aquaculture, and we import 50,000 tons of tilapia from China.

 I am confident that improvements in markets and technology—driven by tools such as my company’s app—can help Kenyans produce as much as 11 million tons of tilapia per year.

-That’s enough to meet our country’s demand as well as to build a big export industry that makes seafood abundant, affordable, and sustainable.
+That’s enough to meet our country’s demand as well as to build a big export industry that makes seafood abundant, abordable, et durable.

 That’s my fish-farming story.
 You can believe it right now, and over time it’s only going to get better.